digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 - Flexible confirmation policies:
-  To offer a trade-off between trust, integrity, and liveness, we allow Canton synchronizers to choose their *confirmation policies*.
+  To offer a trade-off between trust, integrity, and liveness, we allow Canton sync domains to choose their *confirmation policies*.
   Confirmation policies specify which participants need to confirm which views.
   This enables the mediator to determine the sufficient conditions to declare a request